MuertoGB/MacEfiToolkit/README.md

 - View information in the Fsys store.
 - Check serial number with EveryMac.
 - Export Fsys store from the NVRAM.
+- View which NVRAM stores have data, are empty, or not found.
 - View ROM section information.
 - View FIT and ME versions.
 - Detect EFI password lock.